-1. Class Schedule Delivery Allocation
+Class Schedule Delivery Allocation

-This element of the Allocation Model addresses differences among the colleges related to instructional productivity which is dictated in part by facility limitations, program mix, student preparedness, full-time/part-time faculty ratios, internal organization, and faculty longevity.
-Using a productivity factor of 525 and actual FTES (resident, non-resident, credit, non-credit, and enhanced non-credit) produced by each college for the period of July 1 through June 30 of the prior year, a Full Time Equivalent Faculty (FTEF) number for the budget year is calculated.
+This element of the Allocation Model addresses differences among the colleges related to instructional productivity, which is dictated in part by facility limitations, program mix, student preparedness, full-time/part-time faculty ratios, internal organization, and faculty longevity.
+Using a productivity factor of 525 and actual FTES (resident, non-resident, credit, special admit credit, incarcerated credit, non-credit, and enhanced noncredit) produced by each college for the period of July 1 through June 30 of the prior year, a Full Time Equivalent Faculty (FTEF) number for the budget year is calculated.
 The college receives an allocation for the actual cost (salary and benefits) for the full time classroom faculty currently employed.
-This allocation is adjusted to reflect non-teaching assignments, such as those on approved sabbaticals and load bank leaves, department chair, American Federation of Teachers (AFT), and Academic Senate release time, and planned additional fulltime faculty for the budget year.
-The balance of the allocation is then funded at the average hourly part-time salary and benefit rates for teaching the equivalent of a full-time load.
+This allocation is adjusted to reflect non-teaching assignments, such as those on approved sabbaticals and load bank leaves, department chair, American Federation of Teachers (AFT), and Academic Senate release time, and planned additional full-time faculty for the budget year.
+The balance of the allocation is then funded at the average hourly parttime salary and benefit rates for teaching the equivalent of a full-time load.
 The total of full-time faculty salary and benefit costs and the hourly FTEF is the total Class Schedule Delivery Allocation for each college.
+There are no proposed changes to this portion of the model.